/ 3 min read

 After working as a recruiter for over 5 years, Alexandra was used to knowing how to deal with daily challenges.
 She could hardly remember how it was to be new in a complete job field.
 She figures: “On one hand, this is very awkward to constantly ask questions and struggle to complete tasks, on the other hand, I have so much support from my new teammates that I couldn’t even imagine how comfortable it will be to go through the onboarding and how exciting the learning process could be.”

 According to her, a familiar environment and knowing the colleagues makes it a lot easier to arrive at the new job description.
-Even though balancing university and work is still a challenge, Alexandra says at this point: “I just enjoy my learning path and I’m really proud of making that decision to switch my career – now I know for sure, it’s never too late to try new things and face new personal challenges.”
+Alexandra says at this point: “I just enjoy my learning path and I’m really proud of making that decision to switch my career – now I know for sure, it’s never too late to try new things and face new personal challenges.”

 Try out new fields